 I’ve been a bit moody the past couple of weeks.
 I’ve been focusing a lot on trying to pinpoint our exact retirement date and I’ve been struggling.
-The problem all stems with the Roth IRA Conversion Ladder we plan to do.
+The problem all stems from the Roth IRA Conversion Ladder we plan to do.

 First off, if you’re on the path to FIRE (Financial Independence/Retire Early) and you’re not familiar with how a Roth IRA Conversion Ladder works, this could be important to you.